Invitation and Registration

 14–17 September 2026

-Bildungshaus Schloss Puchberg (Linz, Austria)
+Bildungshaus Schloss Puchberg (Wels, Austria)

 Under the patronage of the Council of European Bishops' Conferences (CCEE)

-In the midst of the worldwide Implementation Phase of the Synod (2025–2028), Europe, too, is setting a sign of synodal togetherness.
-We invite you to a gathering that is more than just a conference: it is a milestone for the local churches in Europe.
+In the midst of the worldwide Implementation Phase of the Synod (2025-2028), Europe, too, sets a sign of the synodal journey.
+You are warmly invited to a gathering that will be more than a conference – it will stand as a milestone for the local Churches of Europe.
+This symposium marks an important step on the road toward the European Ecclesial Assembly in the spring of 2028, which will in turn precede the worldwide Ecclesial Assembly in October of the same year.

 II.
-Transforming Europe: Listening to the Context (15.09.)
+Transforming Europe: Listening to the Life of Our Continent (15 September)

 III.
-Transforming the Church: The Shape of Mission (16.09.)
+Transforming the Church: Giving Shape to Mission (16 September)

 Our Goal: